java-dev-int-4-team-1/skypro-example-for-graduate-work/README.md

 <code>mvn clean install package [-Dmaven.test.skip=true]</code>

 2) be sure your postgresql server is working.
-If case there isn't db server installed launch it within docker container, e.g.:
+In case when there isn't the database server installed there is an option to launch it within a docker container, e.g.:

 <code>docker run -name habr-pg-13.3 -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -e postgres:13.3</code>
 <br>In this example there are username, password and name of the database specified as 'posgres' for each of them.